glaciul/glaciul.github.io/README.md

 Thanks for everything that you taught us this semester, I hope you have an enjoyable summer break.
 Hope you stay healthy and well.

 -Dylan

+EDIT: I could also not figure out how to publish my index.html file to the root of my github page site.
+Couldn't find anywhere online explaining how to either.
+My apologies.